Fred Nile: Demise of the Christian Democratic Party and aftermath: 2021–present

 In April 2021, Nile announced he would retire in November 2021, nominating Lyle Shelton to replace him.
 However, in September of that year he rescinded Shelton's endorsement and announced he would complete his term.
 In 2022, the Christian Democratic Party was dissolved.

-Following the CDP's dissolution, Nile said he planned to form a new party called Christ in Government (Fred Nile Alliance), but in May 2022 he instead joined the Seniors United Party of Australia.
+Following the CDP's dissolution, Nile said he planned to form a new party called Christ in Government (Fred Nile Alliance) but, in May 2022, he instead joined the Seniors United Party of Australia.
 The party was not registered with the New South Wales Electoral Commission and was deregistered with the Australian Electoral Commission less than two months later.

 Nile renewed his retirement in October 2022, intending to give his final speech in parliament on 17 November.
-In February 2023, he announced his intention to nominate for re-election.
-He appeared on the ballot second to his wife Silvana with no party affiliation as Group G. Having only two candidates, this group had no above-the-line voting square which experts considered to leave no prospect for election.
+However, in February 2023, he announced his intention to nominate for re-election.
+He appeared on the ballot paper as Group G, second to his wife Silvana, with no party affiliation.
+Having only two candidates, the group had no above-the-line voting box which experts felt gave it no prospect of election.

-In the event, Fred and Silvana Nile (Group G) both received 2507 votes in all, which constituted 0.05% of the total votes/ballot papers cast. which was not enough to return Nile to the Legislative Council with his wife.
+In the event, Fred and Silvana Nile (Group G) were unsuccessful, receiving 2507 votes, 0.05% of the total votes/ballot papers cast.